makinacorpus/vms/README.rst

 -------------
 You need to have ``virtualbox``, ``vagrant`` (with ``vagrant-vbguest`` plugin) and ``sshfs``.

-On macosx, sshfs is also known as MacFuse or MacFusion.
+On macosx, sshfs is also known as MacFusion.

 By default file transferts between host and guest is **really, really slow**.
 We have improved performances by some techniques: